Introduction to Canada Immigration FAQ

 - Treat you with the respect that you deserve, always.

-Generally, as a first step, it is recommended that you complete a free assessment form so that the Campbell Cohen Law Firm may determine your eligibility to immigrate to Canada under the Federal Skilled Worker, Quebec Skilled Worker, Federal Skilled Trades, Canadian Experience Class, Quebec Experience Class, Provincial Nomination, Family Sponsorship, or Business categories.
+Generally, as a first step, it is recommended that you complete a free assessment form so that the Cohen Immigration Law may determine your eligibility to immigrate to Canada under the Federal Skilled Worker, Quebec Skilled Worker, Federal Skilled Trades, Canadian Experience Class, Quebec Experience Class, Provincial Nomination, Family Sponsorship, or Business categories.

 Alternatively, if you feel that you are qualified to immigrate to Canada and you wish to know more about our services, or would like us to answer your questions, you may contact our law firm.